 Chesapeake Bank first started operating in 1900 and its headquarters are located in Kilmarnock, Virginia.
-Chesapeake Bank manages $781 million in assets as well as $677 million in deposits, which makes it a medium-size bank.
+Chesapeake Bank manages $1.35 billion in assets as well as $1.19 billion in deposits, which makes it a medium-size bank.
 Chesapeake Bank has above-average access to customer service with a live chat feature, great for getting help during the work week.
 It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
 Overall, Chesapeake Bank is a respectable bank that gets the job done at a score of 3.9 out of 5 stars from the SmartAsset experts.

 Chesapeake Bank offers the full slate of banking products, which include savings accounts, checking accounts, CDs, IRAs and mortgage products.
 Chesapeake Bank has a fair savings rate compared to the average savings account.
 The bank's standard checking product has a $5.00 monthly fee, which is not too bad as compared against the national average.
 Opening accounts in one place is ideal for getting the highest interest rates on your deposits while keeping easy access to your money.

 Chesapeake Bank is a brick-and-mortar bank, with 17 total branches in Virginia.
 It also offers access to mobile and web apps for simple access and banking on the go.
 Additionally, Chesapeake Bank customers can access live chat for their banking questions or needs, which may provide helpful service without getting on the phone.